 Frequently Asked Questions

-Registration to SPI gives you access to Hydrogen + Fuel Cells exhibitors and expo education.
+Registration to North America Smart Energy Week gives you access to SPI, ESI, Smart Energy Marketplace + Microgrid, Hydrogen + Fuel Cells International, and Wind Energy International.

 Solar Power Events Code of Conduct

 Solar Power Events is committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, race, ethnicity, religion, national origin, or other protected characteristics.
 We expect all attendees, media, speakers, volunteers, venue staff, and exhibitors to help us ensure a safe and positive experience for everyone.
 This Code of Conduct outlines our expectations for behavior, as well as the consequences for unacceptable behavior.

 Be considerate, respectful, and collaborative.
 Refrain from demeaning, discriminatory, or harassing behavior and speech Be mindful of your surroundings and of your fellow participants.
 Alert event venue security or SETS staff if you notice a dangerous or harassing situation or someone in distress.